AssicurazioneAI/UI-UX/README.md

 # UI-UX
-This repository contains UI and UX part of the project.
+This repository contains UI and UX part of the AssicurazioneAI project.